America Doesn't Need Another Bully In The White House

 Advertisement

 But, where is the line between tough and toxic?
-It's difficult to discuss Klobuchar's behavior without examining the possible reasons behind it — and the latent sexist characterization of it.
+It's difficult to discuss Klobuchar's behaviour without examining the possible reasons behind it — and the latent sexist characterization of it.

 “